rinshankaihou/refinedc/README.md

 user-defined function specs (which can encode full functional correctness), leaving possible (pure) side-conditions to the user.
 To resolve such side-conditions, the user can either extend the RefinedC automation or discharge them directly using an interactive Coq proof.
-The RefiendC type system itself is also extensible to allow expert users to add support for specific programming idioms through new typing rules.
+The RefinedC type system itself is also extensible to allow expert users to add support for specific programming idioms through new typing rules.
 Such additions must be proven sound against the RefinedC semantic model, which is encoded in the